-In the third year, there are currently four numerical analysis lecture courses to choose from.
+In the third year, there are currently five numerical analysis lecture courses to choose from.

 The School of Mathematics has a Numerical Analysis Group that is very active in both teaching and research.
 The following project options are also available: